Polar Bear adventures into the pack ice August 30 - September 9 2026

 Pack ice photo expedition

-A short distance North or East of The Svalbard Archipelago, out in the Arctic Ocean, begins a magical place that we call “the pack ice”.
-It is the real kingdom of polar bears, where they can hunt seals in the summer when all the fjord ice has melted away.
+A short distance north or east of the Svalbard Archipelago, out in the Arctic Ocean, lies a magical region known as “the pack ice.”
+This is the true kingdom of the polar bears, where they can hunt seals during the summer months, after the fjord ice has melted away.

-Traveling deep into the pack ice is an adventure on its own, but it also greatly increases our chances of seeing wildlife.
+Traveling deep into the pack ice is an adventure in itself.
+Venturing into these remote areas not only brings a sense of exploration but also significantly increases the chances of encountering Arctic wildlife.

-If you have questions about this expedition please do not hesitate to send an email on contact@arcticwildlifetours.com
+If you have any questions about this expedition, please feel free to contact@arcticwildlifetours.com

 Details